Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 5. Generalization testing

-   ​	The unseen manifold data sets are well unfolded by the ML-Enc and the removed shapes are kept very well, illustrating that the learned ML-Enc has a good ability to generalize to unseen data.
+   ​The unseen manifold data sets are well unfolded by the ML-Enc and the removed shapes are kept very well, illustrating that the learned ML-Enc has a good ability to generalize to unseen data.

 <img src='./figs/generalization.PNG'  width="800">